 nothing.
 Everything.
 NOTHING.

 Anyways, now that I live in the UK as an American expat in the UK, I’ve had the opportunity to go to the Making of Harry Potter Studio Tour in Watford a few times.
-This past week, I went with a friend to see the new Platform 9 3/4 exhibit, and I thought I’d take you along for a review.
+Also, my husband was an extra in the movies so, you know, home sweet home to him.